professionalgamethrower/wordpress-extension/README.md

 Making reading easier on the eyes

 works by opening a new tab with the main body post of said wordpress site.

+To install, download the .crx file and add it to your chrome extensions.